oracle-livelabs/apex/forms-to-apex/9-enhance-apex-app/9-enhance-apex-app.md

 ## Task 1: Customize the Customer Form

 When the wizard creates a form, an item is automatically created for each column in the table.
-Depending on the column type, it creates a Text Field, Text area, Date Picker, or Number Field item.
+Depending on the column type, it creates a Text Field, Text Area, Date Picker, or Number Field item.

 Once the page is created, you can make the changes you need.
 Select a different type of element, edit the label and more.
 Moreover, you can organize items by dragging and drop them.